We’ve all heard the lies. Heck, we’ve all told them. You should have been there:

 The Flip Mino HD camcorder solves the first two excuses.
 Now, you can ALWAYS prove how sick it was (unless your story sounds better without images).

-As displayed in this movie, the Flip Mino HD is best used for non-POV (point of view) video from a relatively close distance from the subject.
+The Flip Mino HD is best used for non-POV (point of view) video from a relatively close distance from the subject.

 Simplicity is the key to Flip Mino’s size.
 It has a non-user-replaceable Lithium-Ion battery that holds and approximately two hour charge with capacity for one hour of HD video.
 You get a small amount of digital zoom, but no moving lens.
 Controls are primarily Power, Record, Play and Stop buttons.
 The only real “extra” features to speak of are the tripod mount and flip-out USB connector.
-Get the full specs on the website.

 Works great when the ride is steady…